3 Reasons Why Prophecies Fail

 THUMBS DOWN

 The Bible says false prophets will arise (Matthew 24:11).
 So, it’s not surprising that many prophecies don’t come to pass.
-How is this possible with so many men and women in the modern church saying they had the gift of prophecy?
+How is this possible with so many men and women in the modern church saying they have the gift of prophecy?
 Well, prophecies do fail.
 And I have three insights on why it happens.

 Let’s get into it.